S-odland/ME449-Capstone/README.md

     * In each iteration the results of ScrewTrajectory are appending to a list of trajectories and the corresponding gripstates are appending to grip_states as well
     * After this the csv file is creates
 * Running the code can be done in two ways:
-  * The first is by running this command from a python terminal in the directory where TrajectoryGenerator.py is
+  * The first is by running the command below from a python terminal in the directory where TrajectoryGenerator.py is
+  * The second is by running the file in Visual Studio Code
 ```python
 import TrajectoryGenerator as TG
 TG.TrajectoryGenerator()
 ```
-  * The second is by running the file in Visual Studio Code

 ### Milestone 3 - Feedforward Control